dwoodwoo/tutormike/source/tutoring-services/index.md

 * Calculus AB
 * Statistics

-Most students take an academic program in school to prepare for these exams, and my tutoring is aimed at both improving the course performance and doing better on the test.
+This tutoring is a cross between academic tutoring and test preparation, for high school students and nontraditional learners who are taking AP classes and/or preparing to take the AP Exams to earn college credit for this work.
+It will improve both course performance and the test score.
 I also believe that AP courses and testing can be a great way for students to begin planning their college careers, and this is an important aspect of the opportunity that is often overlooked in the push to handle all of the content.
 The AP program gives both traditional and nontraditional students a way to get a leg up on college.

 ### Standardized Test Preparation
 I can help you with all your essential test preparation needs.